flutter/website/src/content/release/breaking-changes/android-surface-plugins.md

 ## Migration guide

-If you are using the older [`createSurfaceTexture`][] API, you should migrate to the new [`createSurfacePRoducer`][] API.
-The new API is more flexible and allows the Flutter engine to transparently pick the best implementation for the current platform and API level.
+If you are using the older [`createSurfaceTexture`][] API, you should migrate to the new [`createSurfaceProducer`][] API.
+The new API is more flexible and allows the Flutter engine to opaquely pick the best implementation for the current platform and API level.

 1. Instead of creating a `SurfaceTextureEntry`, create a `SurfaceProducer`: